-Logo & Interface for Lucid Robotics
+Logo & Character Design for Lucid Robotics

 Lucid's first gen product needed to combat the sterile, intimidating vibe of a literal machine-person that lives in your home.
 Primarily for the elderly, disabled, and early childhood audiences, our product needed to tackle the biggest hurdle humanoid robotics has always (and still) struggles with: trust.